This BitBar plugin generates human-friendly strong passwords for you to copy from your Mac menubar.

 Grab a password

-The menu will present you with ten randomly generated passwords.
+The menu will present you with ten randomly generated readable passwords plus one obscure password.
 To copy one to the clipboard, simply select it.

 The passwords will be changed every 5 minutes but you can force the issue by selecting Regenerate.

-By default, the passwords are generated with a format of 3,n,5,p,4 – this is a 3 letter word, a digit, a 5 letter word, a punctuation character, and a 4 letter word (e.g. Tig5Pesky?Muff).
-Use the Set Format option to change.
-See Help for more detail on the characters used.
+By default, the passwords are generated with a format of 3,n,5,s,4 – this is a 3 letter word, a digit, a 5 letter word, a symbol character, and a 4 letter word (e.g. Tig5Pesky?Muff).
+Use the Set Readable Format option to change.
+See Help for more detail.